yuna-rin-k/hw5/README.md

     -   If you already have Google Cloud SDK installed, run `gcloud components update` to update to the latest version.

+1. For first time setup, make a new Google Cloud project by running: `gcloud projects create [COOL NAME FOR YOUR PROJECT] --set-as-default`.

-1. Start a local App Engine server with `dev_appserver.py go/` or `dev_appserver.py python-flask/` (depending on whether you're using Go or Python).
+1. Start a local App Engine server with `dev_appserver.py go/` or or `dev_appserver.py python27` or `dev_appserver.py python3/` (depending on
+    whether you're using Go, Python2.7, or Python3).

+    -  The `go-hello` and `python27-hello` and `python3-hello` directories
+       contain simpler "hello world" apps which you might want to try first.

 1. Add functionality and test your app by viewing the local instance at http://localhost:8080 .